atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Mrs Sel by Said she would write ini mediately to Mr. Selby about her new scheme.
 /
 1
-“L am Sure, " replied Maria, “if my “father does not come into it, it will be very prejudicial to us." 'j i
+L am Sure, " replied Maria, if my father does not come into it, it will be very prejudicial to us." 'j i
 « In